Pāvels Mihadjuks: Scottish Premier League

-In January 2009 Mihadjuks went on trial with the Scottish Premier League club Inverness CT.
+In January 2009 Mihadjuks went on trial with the Scottish Premier League club Inverness Caledonian Thistle.
 He joined the club's trainings and signed a contract with them until the end of the 2008–09 season a few days later.
 Mihadjuks made his Inverness debut in the Scottish Cup match against Partick Thistle.
 He scored his first goal for the club in a league match against Hearts.
 After the end of the 2008–09 season he left Scotland and returned to his former club FK Ventspils for a short period of time.
 On 8 February 2010 it was announced that Dundee United had completed the signing of Mihadjuks on loan from Ventspils until the end of the season.
 He made his debut for Dundee United on 10 February 2010 in a league match against Hamilton Academical.
 Mihadjuks helped Dundee United win the 2009–10 Scottish Cup.
 Having appeared in 3 league matches during the loan spell, Mihadjuks returned to Latvia after the season.